jimmo/micropython/docs/reference/asm_thumb2_hints_tips.rst

     square(a, len(a))
     print(a)

-The uctypes module supports the use of data structures beyond simple arrays.
+The ctypes module supports the use of data structures beyond simple arrays.
 It enables a Python data structure to be mapped onto a bytearray instance which may then be passed to the assembler function.